iann0036/tf-cfn-provider/docs/providers/azurerm/KeyVault.md

 `NetworkAcls` - (Optional) A `NetworkAcls` block as defined below.

 `Tags` - (Optional) A mapping of tags to assign to the resource.

-### NetworkAcls Properties

-`Bypass` - (Required) Specifies which traffic can bypass the network rules.
-Possible values are `AzureServices` and `None`.

-`DefaultAction` - (Required) The Default Action to use when no rules match from `IpRules` / `VirtualNetworkSubnetIds`.
-Possible values are `Allow` and `Deny`.

-`IpRules` - (Optional) One or more IP Addresses, or CIDR Blocks which should be able to access thie Key Vault.

-`VirtualNetworkSubnetIds` - (Optional) One or more Subnet ID's which should be able to access this Key Vault.

 ### AccessPolicy Properties